-This program is sponsored by United Methodist Church with support from Hardware Hank and Al's Grocery.
+his program is sponsored by United Methodist Church with support from Hardware Hank and Al's Grocery.

-Community Clean-Ups for Water Quality is a statewide program of the Freshwater Society and Friends of the Minnesota Valley.
+Community Clean-Ups for Water Quality is a statewide program of Freshwater and Friends of the Minnesota Valley.

 Note: If you are not conducting a residential pickup, omit the sentences in brackets [].